 How to Create Smart Goals for Business

-Now that you have an understanding of the framework, it’s time to turn your goals into SMART goals.
+Now that you understand the framework, it’s time to start creating SMART goals.

 Initial goal – ____________________